nikhilaravi/fac5/week2/FrontEndREADME.md

     Date: Sat, 02 Apr 2011 21:05:05 GMT
     Server: lighttpd/1.4.19
     Content-Type: text/html

     <html>
       <!-- ...
 HTML for the xkcd comic -->
     </html>

-The first line is the http resoponse status.
+The first line is the http response status.